 The sales rep can also send out an agenda of the meeting a day before the scheduled demo so that the sales rep’s name and company will remain fresh in the prospect’s mind.
 This would encourage them to attend the demo as well.

 If you’ve scheduled a call with the prospect, send them a reminder about the call via email and Google Calendar.
 Scheduling an email with your prospect via Google Calendar allows you to set meeting reminders before the call.

-Finally, it is essential to ensure your lead is qualified before taking them onto the next stage of your funnel.
+Finally, ensuring your lead is qualified before taking them onto the next stage of your funnel is essential.
 Sales reps should know whether the lead they spend most of their time on is worth pursuing.

 4. Send Personalised Emails